statisticalbiotechnology/cb2030/questions/testing.md

 > Yes, you might detect sampling biases this way.
 E.g. you could find out if your weighting scale is wrongly calibrated.

 ## Definition of *p* values
 1. "The *P* value is the probability of getting test results at least as extreme as the actual results, provided the null hypothesis is correct."
 This is the definition in more or less the same word that we always hear when we explain the *p* value.
 But I have never heard anyone explain what the numbers really stand for with an example.
 Take a *p* value of 0.05 to identify a protein from a partial sequence.
 Does this mean that we have a 5% chance that the identification is incorrect, which should mean that we have a 95% chance of having identified the correct sequence? and how does this related if we have multiple results with equal or similar *p* values?
-> No it does not men that there is 5% chance that the identification is incorrect.
+> A1.
+No it does not mean that there is 5% chance that the identification is incorrect.
 It means that if we repeat the experiment 20 times you would find on average one experiment with as good, or better, identification score, despite the identification is incorrect in all your experiments.
+> A2.
+It means that you - as the researcher - have set a threshold of 5%, where if the probability that the protein identification by the partial sequencing was made by pure chance was 5% or higher, then the identification is incorrect/non-significant.
+Many scientists that falsify data, usually choose to raise the threshold value to confirm the significance of their - incorrect/random - results.
+It does not mean, however that there is a 95% chance that the protein identification by the partial sequencing was true, because the p-value is used only for the null-hypothesis and - just like confidence interval - does not take into account the type I and type II errors.

 ## Uniformity of *p* values